CodeNameJacks/CodeNameJacks/README.md

 <br></br>
 -->

 [Distance calculator](https://github.com/CodeNameJacks/distancecalc) - calculates and returns the distance between two addresses using the Nominatim API.
-It is a SvelteKit, Node.js, Ecpress.js application written in Typescript and supported by a MondgDB database.
+It is a SvelteKit, Node.js, Express.js application written in Typescript and supported by a MongoDB database.

 [Orhestration Microservice](https://github.com/CodeNameJacks/Orchestration-Service-Microservice-Demo) - written in Python and built with the Flask framework, this applcation demonstrates and test microservices architecture and the design of a scalable microservice system.

 [Investigating the Use of VAEs to Generate Images for a Class Imbalance Dermatoscopic Dataset](https://github.com/CodeNameJacks/dermatoscopic-vae/tree/master)  - This an AI group project investigating the use of VAEs to generate synthetic data for class imbalanced dermatoscopic datasets.
 Written in Python.
 Contributors: Jaculine Medley, Alif Munim, RItesh Ahlawat and Filipe Gorodscy.
 You can read the paper [here](https://github.com/CodeNameJacks/dermatoscopic-vae/blob/master/Paper%20-%20VAEs%20to%20Generate%20Images%20for%20Class%20Imbalanced%20Datasets.pdf) or review the [code base](https://github.com/CodeNameJacks/dermatoscopic-vae/tree/master)

-[Analysis of the RMS Titanic Dataset](https://github.com/CodeNameJacks/Titanic-Datamining-Analysis) - wirtten in Python, this analysis applies various Classification algorithms and Random Forest Classification algoritms to investigate which of the classification models and regression models used performed the best in predicting the probability of survival or non-survival from the Titanic?
+[Analysis of the RMS Titanic Dataset](https://github.com/CodeNameJacks/Titanic-Datamining-Analysis) - written in Python, this analysis applies various AI Classification algorithms and Random Forest Classification algoritms to investigate which of the classification models and regression models used performed the best in predicting the probability of survival or non-survival from the Titanic?
 And, did any one or more features play a contributing factor in the probability of survival?

 [Poker Bot Agent](https://github.com/CodeNameJacks/Poker-Bot-Agent) - written in Python, this is a Poker Bot that placed 2nd in a Budugi Poker tournament of 150 players.